On-Premise or Cloud-based intranet software: which is better?

-At Intranet Connections, we provide both an on-premise intranet, as well as a private cloud-based solution.
-Unlike most affordable cloud-based intranet providers, we never use a multi-tenant cloud-based solution, we’ll explain why below:
+At IC Thrive, we provide both an on-premise intranet as well as a private cloud-based solution.
+Unlike most affordable cloud-based intranet providers, we never use a multi-tenant cloud-based solution.
+We’ll explain why below.
+But first, let’s understand that choosing between Cloud and On-Premise intranet is based on three major factors:-

 - Accounting Decision – a monthly operating expense over a capital cost investment?